nelsonchege/nelsonchege/README.md

 - 👋 Hi, I’m @nelsonchege
 - 👀 I’m interested in programming and technology
-- 🌱 I’m currently doing python(flask) and javascript(react.js and node.js)
+- 🌱 I’m currently doing python(django) and javascript(react.js and node.js)
 - 📫 How to reach me  nelson3chege@gmail.com

 <!---